 Here is what my broth looked like immediately after straining and placing in the jar — those little particles you see were floating and drifting gently down as everything settled.

-How to Get a Clear Chicken Broth
+How to Get a Clear Chicken Stock

 If you prefer a clearer, more refined-looking broth, it comes down to keeping things gentle and minimizing particles from the start.
 The good news is you don’t need anything complicated, just a few small adjustments.